jackun/USBqemu-wheel/README.md

 	cd build
 	cmake .. -DCMAKE_INSTALL_PREFIX=/usr/lib/i386-linux-gnu/pcsx2

+or just use package builder:

+	cd some/where/USBqemu-wheel
+	dpkg-buildpackage -b -uc -us
+	sudo dpkg -i ../libusbqemu-wheel-unstable_*.deb

 On 64bit OS (This will probably kill your desktop!):

 	sudo dpkg --add-architecture i386 # if needed